 I now realized I couldn’t get in the dressing room — and I sure regretted giving away my pass.
-During the regular season, I’d spoken with all the Oilers, and got to know them a bit.
-But there was no way I could get into the dressing room to talk to them.
+During the regular season, I’d spoken with all the Oilers and got to know them a bit.
+But there was no way I could get into the dressing room to talk to them and congratulate them.

 There would be no trip to the dressing room for me, and the only consolation was that the man I met briefly in the bar would be somewhere in the stands, pumping his fist in the air and witnessing his jubilant Oilers parade their first-ever Stanley Cup around the ice.